damienbod/AngularWebpackVisualStudio/Angular2WebpackVisualStudio/src/preparationBlog/blog.md

 <strong>Webpack build</strong>

-The webpack development build <em>&gt;webpack -d</em> just uses the source files and creates outputs for development.
+The Webpack development build <em>&gt;webpack -d</em> just uses the source files and creates outputs for development.
 The production build copies everything required for the client application to the wwwroot folder, and uglifies the js files.
 The <em>webpack -d --watch</em> can be used to automatically build the dist files if a source file is changed.

-The webpack config file was created using the excellent gihub repository https://github.com/preboot/angular2-webpack.
+The Webpack config file was created using the excellent gihub repository https://github.com/preboot/angular2-webpack.
 Thanks for this.
-Small changes were made to this, such as the process.env.NODE_ENV and this project uses different source and output folders to match the ASP.NET Core project.
+Small changes were made to this, such as the process.env.NODE_ENV and Webpack uses different source and output folders to match the ASP.NET Core project.
 If you decide to use two different projects, one for server, and one for client,  preboot or angular-cli, or both together would be a good choice for the client application.

 Full webpack.config file